ellakoa/postcard-poem/content/posts/watch-the-dog.md

   Watch the Dog
   Deal
   Kent UK
-showStampInPreview: true
+showStampInPreview: false
 author: Caroline Whitehouse
 date: 2022-07-24T07:00:35.956Z
 ---
-Summer often arrives with a flourish and can be temperamental in its duration but the longer brighter, and warmer days are always welcome.
-We enjoy a summers day in the garden with our faithful friend 'Watch' the dog.
+Summer often arrives with a flourish and can be temperamental in its duration but the longer brighter, warmer days are always welcome.
+We enjoy a s day in the garden with our faithful friend 'Watch' the dog.